-MotifAE Reveals Functional Motifs from Protein Language Model: Unsupervised Discovery and Interpretability Analysis
+MotifAE Reveals Functional Sequence Patterns from Protein Language Model: Unsupervised Discovery and Interpretability Analysis

 Image credit: Chao Hou